 Changing your child's school can affect them in many ways and the decision should not be taken without careful thought.
 Nevertheless, we know that a number of families will need to transfer their child to another school during the academic year, rather than at the usual transfer times.
 These school moves are called in-year admissions.

-Is a move the best step for your child?
+Is a change of school the best option for your child?

-If you feel there are issues with your child’s current school and wish to seek advice on your rights, do not agree to remove your child from the school’s register before discussing your situation with the admissions service.
+If you feel there are issues with your child’s current school and want to seek advice on your rights, do not agree to remove your child from the school’s register before discussing your situation with us.

 Considering other schools